Toyota RAV4 years to avoid — most common problems

 Sure, you can use a trick to turn off the check engine light, but that’s not the whole point here, since even false warnings could keep your attention off the road.

-Which Toyota RAV4 years to avoid?
+Worst Toyota RAV4 years to avoid

 First-generation RAV4 (1996 model year)